Masterminds/glide/README.md

 $ glide install
 ```

-This will read the `glide.lock` file, making sure it's tied to the `glide.yaml`
+This will read the `glide.lock` file and install the commit id specific versions
-file, and install the commit id specific versions there.
+there.

 When the `glide.lock` file doesn't tie to the `glide.yaml` file, such as there
-being a change, it will provide an error.
+being a change, it will provide a warning.
 Running `glide up` will recreate the
 `glide.lock` file when updating the dependency tree.

 If no `glide.lock` file is present `glide install` will perform an `update` and